Our french style apricot jam is all-natural with real fruits.

 Keep the jars in a dry and cool place away from direct sunlight, on a shelf in your pantry, or similar.

 I love pepping up my fruit preserve and you can do that too without much extra effort.
-You can add the following to your french apricot jam:
+You can add the following to your french apricot jam during the cooking process:

 - habanero or other peppers to make it hot